fenago/DevSecOps-course/lab_guides/Lab_9.md

 Testing framework -- Robot Framework with ZAP
 =============================================

-In Lab 8, *Infrastructure Security*, we introduced the uses of Gauntlt, the BDD security framework.
-Here we will introduce another BDD automation testing framework, Robot Framework.
+Here we will introduce BDD automation testing framework, Robot Framework.
 The reason that we also introduce Robot Framework is that it\'s widely used in automation testing and also supports various kinds of testing frameworks, such as Selenium for web